 After the delivery, doctors will look at the placenta, fetus, and umbilical cord for signs of problems.
 The parents will be asked for permission to do more detailed tests.
 These may include internal exams (autopsy), x-rays, and genetic tests.

 It is natural for parents to feel uneasy about these tests when they are dealing with the loss of a baby.
 But learning the cause of the stillbirth can help a woman have a healthy baby in the future.
 It may also help some parents cope with their loss to know as much as they can.

 Coping with the Grief

 Stillbirth is a tragic event for a family.
 The grief of a pregnancy loss can raise the risk of postpartum depression.
 People cope with grief in different ways.
-It may be helpful to talk to your doctor or a counselor about your feelings.
-Other things that can help you through the mourning are:
+It may be helpful to talk to your health care provider or a counselor about your feelings.
+Other things that can help you through the mourning are to:

 - Pay attention to your health.
 Eat and sleep well so your body stays strong.

 - Find ways to express your feelings.
-Joining a support group, talking to family and friends, and keeping a journal are some ways to let out grief.
+Joining a support group, talking to family and friends, and keeping a journal are some ways to express grief.

 - Educate yourself.
-Learn about the problem, what you might be able to do, and how other people have coped can help you.
+Learning about the problem, what you might be able to do, and how other people have coped can help you.

 - Give yourself time to heal.
 Grieving is a process.
 Accept that it will take time to feel better.